azuredk/docker-on-azure-hol/exercise03/02-images/README.md

 look at commiting changes to an image here.

-To update an image we first need to create a container from the image we’d like to update.
+To update an image we first need to create a container from the image we'd like to update.

 ```
 $ docker run -t -i microsoft/aspnet /bin/bash
 root@0b2616b0e5a8:/#
 ```

->**Note:** Take note of the container ID that has been created, `0b2616b0e5a8`, as we’ll need it in a moment.
+>**Note:** Take note of the container ID that has been created, `0b2616b0e5a8`, as we'll need it in a moment (this is the short id of the container).

 Inside our running container we can add a few files or install something using `apt-get`.
 For simplicity we'll just create a few files, and once that is done we'll exit our container using the `exit` command.